 Born in Germany, John Henry Cook graduated from Sewanee Military Academy and was active in the community, in business, and in politics.
 He served several terms as Mayor of Apalachicola and was elected to the Florida legislature.
 He also served in the local militia and was a Mason.

-The photos above of John H. Cook are from the private collection of their grandson, Apalachicola City Commissioner, Frank Cook.
+The photos above of John H. Cook are from the private collection of their grandson, retired Apalachicola City Commissioner Frank Cook.

 Special thanks to Frank Cook, Mark Curenton, David Adlerstein and August Klinke.